-Are you interested in fashion?
-Do you have an artistic flair?
-Use your creativity and individual style to enjoy this course.
-In this course you will learn about the history of fashion, how color influences fashion, what your clothes are made of, how to use a sewing machine, and much more.
+Do you learn best by using your hands?
+This project-based course allows students to utilize creativity while developing knowledge and skills related to housing, interior design, and home décor.
 Looking to get involved?
 Family Career and Community Leaders of America and/or 21st Century Skills are the integrated leadership opportunities to teach you skills for life.
-Material costs may be needed.
+Individual student material costs may be needed for this course.

-DESIGN FOR LIVING PART TWO - HOUSING AND INTERIORS (CTE 245)
+DESIGN FOR LIVING PART TWO (CTE 245)